cscart/docs/en/addons/instagram_feed_widget/index.rst

 =============
 Compatibility
 =============
-    **Important!** The add-on does not support display of IGTV videos (longer than 60 seconds).
-Ability to display a series of photos and videos in one post is not supported also (only the first video or photo will be displayed).

     The add-on is compatible with CS-Cart and Multi-Vendor 4.9 and above, but only versions 4.12.x and above are supported.
 Need compatibility with another CS-Cart version?
 Contact us via email cart-addons@cscart.com now.
     Minimum required PHP version is 5.6.